kubevela/catalog/addons/ingress-nginx/README.md

 # ingress-nginx

-[Ingress nginx](https://kubernetes.github.io/ingress-nginx/) is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.
+This addon is an Ingress controller for Kubernetes using [NGINX](](https://kubernetes.github.io/ingress-nginx/)) as a reverse proxy and load balancer.
+If your cluster is already have any kinds of ingress controller, you don't need to enable this addon.

 ## Install